openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

     sh ati-installer.sh 8.801 --install

   * Follow the installer instructions.
-Finally check /usr/share/ati/fglrx-install.log to check if everything is coolâ€¦
+Finally check /usr/share/ati/fglrx-install.log to check if everything is cool…

-  * Restart using your favorite methodâ€¦ mine is â€˜shutdown now -frnâ€™.
+  * Restart using your favorite method… mine is ‘shutdown now -frn’.

 Enjoy FireGL on openSUSE Factory!